Staff Prep 18: Task Queues & Celery — Broker, Workers & Idempotency

 April 4, 20269 min readPART 16 / 18

 Back to Part 17: FastAPI Internals.
-Celery is the standard Python task queue for a reason: it handles retries, scheduling, routing, monitoring, and error handling in one package.
-But misconfigured Celery causes more production incidents than it prevents.
-This is the complete guide to configuring it correctly.
+Celery is the standard Python task queue.
+It handles retries, scheduling, routing, monitoring and error handling in one package.
+It also causes more production incidents than it prevents when you leave the defaults alone, which most teams do.
+This post is about the settings I wish someone had screamed at me about on day one.

 Celery architecture: broker vs backend